Most bid-day mistakes are not estimating mistakes. They’re decision mistakes made under time pressure:

 Compare your unit price to what similar items have sold for in your market recently.

-If you are outside the range, ask why.
+If you’re outside the range, ask why.

 Crowded bids mean pricing pressure.